Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning: Experiments

 \subsection{Scene Editing and Relighting}

 Equipped with the geometry and material decomposition results, we could produce photo-realistic scene images in arbitrary target materials and lighting.
 As shown in \refFig{fig:editing}, we change the albedo color, metallic, and roughness of the roof, which are then fed to our physically-based render layer and result in significantly different reflectance around the roof area in images.
-In addition, we synthesize the photo-realistic scene images under the environment light map downloaded from ~\cite{HDRIs} as shown in \refFig{fig:relighting}.
+In addition, we synthesize the photo-realistic scene images under different environment lights, which are included in the supplementary.